Alton1998/ausa.github.io/docs/design-proposal.md

 - Medical History: Store detailed records of each patient's medical history, including previous diagnoses, surgeries, medications, and allergies.

-- Vitals Monitoring: Continuously track patient vitals such as heart rate, blood pressure, temperature, and ECG, and integrate this data with patient profiles for easy access.
+- Vitals Monitoring: Intermittently track patient vitals such as heart rate, blood pressure, temperature, and ECG, and integrate this data with patient profiles for easy access.
 - Test Results: Store lab test results, imaging reports, and other diagnostic information that can be accessed by the healthcare provider.
 - Medications and Prescriptions: Keep track of current medications, past prescriptions, and dosages, and ensure that they are up to date.
 - Lifestyle and Routine Data: Collect information on the patient's daily routines, diet, physical activity, and other lifestyle factors that could influence health.